 The National Park Service is trying to remove a beloved oyster farm in Drakes Estero, misrepresenting both science and history.

-The Park Service is misrepresenting the legislative history of Point Reyes National Seashore and leveling false charges of environmental harm against an upstanding family business.
-This website was created to provide the truth about the historic oyster farm and its place in the working landscape the Seashore was formed to protect.
+The Park Service has leveled false charges of environmental harm against an upstanding family business, and has falsely claimed that its policies require the historic oyster farm to be removed.
+The truth about the Drakes Bay Oyster controversy is that this historic oyster farm is part of the working landscape the Seashore was formed to protect.
 The Lunnys, a third-generation Point Reyes ranching family, purchased the oyster farm in 2004 and have been superb stewards of the land and water.
 Read more about the Lunny family here.

 Cartoons by George Russell

 “Drakes Bay Oyster is a great local subject,” says cartoonist George Russell.
+His editorial cartoons about the Drakes Bay Oyster controversy are widely admired.
 “My views are expressed in the cartoons.
 Since I get to draw what I want, I draw what I feel on the subject.
 It’s always fun to stick up for the underdog, and I think the NPS has been a bit of a bully in this case.
 The Lunnys are great fighters and it’s great to see that they are taking on the NPS.”

 To see more George Russell cartoons and read more about the artist, click here.